nightfallai/nightfall_dlp_action/README.md

 _Env Variables_
 These variables should be made available to the nightfall_dlp_action by adding them to the `env:` key in your workflow
 1) NIGHTFALL_API_KEY
-    - this variable should be added to your target Repository's "Github Secrets" and passed in to your Github Workflow's `env`.
+    - get a (FREE) Nightfall API Key by registering an account with the Nightfall API HERE
-    - you can get a (FREE) Nightfall API Key by registering an account with the Nightfall API HERE
+    - add this variable to your target repository's "Github Secrets" and passed in to your Github Workflow's `env`.

 2) EVENT_BEFORE (*only for running Github Workflows on a `push` event)
-    - you can find the value for this var on the `github` context object in a Workflow -> EVENT_BEFORE should always point to `${{ github.event.before }}` as seen in the example above
+    - the value for this var lives on the `github` context object in a Workflow - EVENT_BEFORE should always point to `${{ github.event.before }}` (as seen in the example above)

 ## Detectors
-Detector represent the types of information you want to search for in your code scans.
+Each detector represents a type of information you want to search for in your code scans (e.g. CRYPTOGRAPHIC_KEY).
 The configuration is a map of canonical detector names to their likelihoods (link to more info on our API Documentation).
 The `likelihood` you specify per detector serves as a floor in which any findings with likelihoods of equal or greater values will be flagged.

 ### Versioning
 The NightfallDLP Github Action issues Releases using semantic versioning